Home

 Review utilization

-Accurately tracking and monitoring SaaS usage gives your business solid data to draw on when negotiating new terms and renewal provisions.
-Confirm that data provided by the supplier matches up with what you’re seeing internally, then see how that compares to your previously signed contract.
+Accurately tracking and monitoring SaaS usage gives your business solid data to use when negotiating new terms and renewal provisions.
+You can get this data internally or from your seller — we recommend both.

 Identify alternate solutions